geobtaa/geomg/doc/devnotes/field_model_notes.md

 ----

-Form / Aardvark
-* App has one form

-FormElements (form_id, element_id, order, parent_id (for grouping))
-* Collection of Elements and ordering

-Element (STI)
+FormElements (STI)
+- FormHeading (ex.
+Identification)
-- Control
+- FormGroup (ex.
+Descriptive)
-- SectionHeading (Identification - border top)
-- GroupHeading (Descriptive)
+- FormControl (ex.
+Title, etc.)
+- FormFeature (ex.
+Multiple Downloads, Institutional Access Links)

-Headings become nav links
+Headings, Groups, and Features automatically become form nav links and page anchors.

 ----

-# Appears to work
-# Dynamic AttrJSONs
-['foo', 'bar', 'baz'].each do |attr|
-  attr_json attr.to_sym, :string
-end

 Roadmap
-1. Write Element Model
+1. ~Write Element Model~
-2. Populate table
+2. ~Populate table (db/seeds_element.csv)~
-3. Extract Settings.FIELDS use (settings.yml, document.rb, document_indexer.rb, field_mappings_btaa.rb, _json_btaa_aardvark.jbuilder)
+3. Extract field configurations (settings.yml, document.rb, document_indexer.rb, field_mappings_btaa.rb, _json_btaa_aardvark.jbuilder)
 4. Extract webform (last step)

+TODO

-TODO - Migration
+Migration
 The codebase has a BAD chicken vs. egg issue, where the Elements table needs to exist and be populated with data for the migrations to run.
 When we push this code out to dev or prod we'll need to handle this issue... likely need to run the elements migration manually.